Coat of arms of Scotland: Changes to the blazon of the arms

+Development

+The development of the royal arms from 1214 to 1603:

 As a banner

 Since the formation of the Kingdom of Great Britain, the Scottish arms are now generally used in combination with the arms of England and Ireland.
-However, the original royal banner of Scotland, also known as the "Lion Rampant", continues to be used officially in Scotland; being flown from royal residences when the Queen is not in residence and used in an official capacity by the First Minister, Lord High Commissioner to the General Assembly of the Church of Scotland, Lord Lyon King of Arms and lords lieutenant in their lieutenancies.
+However, the original royal banner of Scotland, also known as the "Lion Rampant", continues to be used officially in Scotland; being flown from royal residences when the King is not in residence and used in an official capacity by the First Minister, Lord High Commissioner to the General Assembly of the Church of Scotland, Lord Lyon King of Arms and lords lieutenant in their lieutenancies.
 Unofficially, the royal banner is often used as a secondary national flag, being most often seen at sporting events involving Scottish national teams.
 (Both the Scottish Football Association and Scotland national football team use a logo based upon the royal arms).